-I started playing electric Bass guitar in 1990, and most of the Basses I’ve owned have been acquired pre-loved.
+I started playing electric Bass guitar in 1990, when I joined my first band at the age of 17, and most of the Basses I’ve owned since then have been acquired pre-loved.

-One of the first Basses I owned was a Jaydee Supernatural ‘Roadie’ 2A Bass.
-John Diggins and I were introduced through someone we both knew in 1993.
-I’ve owned six JD Basses since then.
+One of the first Basses I acquired was a Jaydee Supernatural ‘Roadie’ 2A Bass.
+I subsequently met John Diggins at his work shop in Brighton Road, Moseley through someone we both knew in 1993.

-I have three JD’s at the moment, which I intend to play for as long as I can.
-I can’t see myself playing much else, but you never know.
+I own three Jaydee Basses at the moment, because why the heck not?
+I can’t see myself playing much else, but then again, you never know!

 Jaydee: GA24 Custom ‘Infinity’ Bass

-I’d been talking to J.D. about my own custom build.
-I liked the design features from the ‘Calibas’ Bass, such as the tear drop string anchors, the Headstock, and the built-in output socket.
+I’d always wanted J.D. to make a custom Bass for me.
+I liked the design features from the ‘Calibas’ Bass, such as the tear drop string anchors, the head stock, and the built-in output socket.

-John had the idea to add the ‘Infinity’ inlays on the fret board, and they look absolutely stunning!
+John had the idea to add the ‘Infinity’ inlays to the fret board, and they look absolutely stunning!
 The complete build took around 12 months.

-This Bass has a modified active circuit with four band EQ, and a new truss rod with carbon graphite reinforcement.
+There is a modified active circuit with four band EQ, and a new truss rod design with carbon graphite reinforcement.

-The end result is a design mix of all the Jaydee’s I have owned, including the Supernatural, GA24 and the Calibas.
+The end result is a design mix of all the Jaydee Basses I have owned, which includes the Supernatural, GA24 and the Calibas.